EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 Using the command line can be a quick way to check endpoints and see raw responses.
 Below are some example commands.

+We recommend executing `source ~/.eoepca/state` to load the environment variables, or manually set the `INGRESS_HOST` variable.

 #### 3.1.
 Basic Liveness Check

 ```bash